NumEconCopenhagen/projects-2024-chloe-louis-zuzanna/modelproject/README.md

 # Model analysis project

-Our project is titled **THE NEW KEYNESIAN MODEL** and is about EXPLAIN.
+Our project is titled **"THE NEW KEYNESIAN MODEL"**.

-We worked on the New Keynesian Model and tried to implement some shocks to it in order to find a steady state.
+We estimated the New Keynesian Model and implemented some shocks to it in order to find a steady state.

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).